SKrotkih/eMia-Node-js-Server/README.md

 - Download or clone content to a local directory
 - Install NodeJS and Yarn or NPM.
 - Start Terminal.
 Go to the directory.
 Run 'yarn' on 'npm install'.
-- Rename .env.example to .env
+- Rename .env.example to .env.
+Fill in .env file your values (see the MongoDB section).

 - [MongoDB](https://www.mongodb.com)
     - create Project